SethLurie/graphene/docs/pages/docs/django/authorization.md

 # Authorization in Django

-There are two main ways you may want to limit access to data when working with Graphene and Django: limiting which fields are accessible via GraphQL and limiting which objects a user can access.
+There are two main ways you may want to limit access to data when working with grapheneold and Django: limiting which fields are accessible via GraphQL and limiting which objects a user can access.

 Let's use a simple example model.